First month 25% off for new traders — code

 One cold request with no connection reuse.
 Returns phase timings (ms) plus

-resolver stalls surface.
+resolved IP and HTTP status.
 Supports a JSON POST body (for the Polygon RPC).

 """